|

 revenge for cheating on his wife - and to finance Tolliver's new

-- while cutting hair, Ed mused philosophically to a perplexed Frank about the
+- while cutting hair in the shop, Ed mused philosophically

 it keeps on coming.
 It just keeps growing....And it's part of us.